awsdocs/ec2-image-builder-user-guide/doc_source/vm-import-export.md

    + **clientToken** \(string, required\) – A unique, case\-sensitive identifier you provide to ensure idempotency of the request\.
 For more information, see [Ensuring idempotency](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/Run_Instance_Idempotency.html) in the *Amazon EC2 API Reference*\.
    + **tags** \(string map\) – Tags are key\-value pairs that are attached to the import resources\.
 Up to 50 key\-value pairs are allowed\.

-   Save the file as `import-vm-image.json`, to use in the imagebuilder import\-vm\-image command\.
+   Save the file as `import-vm-image.json`, to use in the Image Builder import\-vm\-image command\.

    ```
    {